 Many cookware materials and items may or may not look like they belong on the grill.
 Always double check before assuming cookware is grill-safe.

 Cast iron is a great option for grilling.
 While you may not want to use your beautiful enameled cast iron over a campfire, it should be fine on a backyard grill.
 Use care when setting it on the grill and moving it around.
 Le Creuset offers a wide range of grill-safe cookware, but one piece in particular that’s meant especially for the grill is the Skinny Griddle.
 It has a wide surface, low edges, and oversized cut-out handles to make it easy to transfer from the kitchen to the grill and back.
 Pre-heat it on the grill grate, and then place meat, seafood, and vegetables on the sizzling hot surface to cook.

 You might be surprised by how well ceramic cookware performs on the grill.
 Emile Henry offers a line of BBQ Ceramic items that are designed especially for outdoor use.
-Choose from specialty items like pizza stones, kabob stones, and chicken roasters, along with standard items like Dutch ovens and grilling stones.
 They’re all made from Burgundy clay that withstands temperatures over 900ºF while gently diffusing heat to sear without scorching.